 Gluten is a general name for the proteins found in wheat (wheatberries, durum, emmer, semolina, spelt, farina, & farro), rye, barley and triticale – a cross between wheat and rye.
 It’s what helps give dough its elasticity, shape, and helps it to rise into a tasty loaf of bread.

+However, gluten proteins can be difficult to digest because they are highly resistant to the protease enzymes that break down proteins in your digestive tract.
 During the digestion process, these gluten proteins are not being broken down into smaller, more easily absorbed amino acids as your body would prefer; they’re being absorbed as larger, partially digested peptides (rather than small individual amino acids).

 Additionally, gluten proteins react with an enzyme called transglutaminase that, in Celiac patients only, triggers an autoimmune response, due to a gene mutation in these patients.